Cuban cuisine

 Cuban cuisine is largely based on Spanish cuisine with influence from Amerindian, African and other Caribbean cuisines.
-Some Cuban recipes share spices and techniques with Spanish, Taino and African cooking, with some Caribbean influence in spice and flavor.
+Some Cuban recipes share spices and techniques with Spanish, Taíno and African cooking, with some Caribbean influence in spice and flavor.
 This results in a blend of several different cultural influences.
 A small but noteworthy Chinese influence can also be accounted for, mainly in the Havana area.
 There is also some Italian influence.
 During colonial times, Cuba was an important port for trade, and the Spanish ancestors of Cubans brought with them the culinary traditions of different parts of Spain.

 Overview

 As a result of the colonization of Cuba by Spain, one of the main influences on the cuisine is from Spain.
-Other culinary influences include the Taíno, the indigenous people of Cuba, Africa, from the Africans who were brought to Cuba as slaves, and French, from the French colonists who came to Cuba from Haiti.
+Other culinary influences include the Taíno, the indigenous people of Cuba; Africa, from the Africans who were brought to Cuba as slaves; and French, from the French colonists who came to Cuba from Haiti.
 Another factor is that Cuba is an island, making seafood something that greatly influences Cuban cuisine.
 Another contributing factor to Cuban cuisine is that Cuba is in a tropical climate, which produces fruits and root vegetables that are used in Cuban dishes and meals.

-A typical meal consists of rice and beans, cooked together or apart.
-When cooked together the recipe is called "congri" or "Moros" or "Moros y Cristianos" (black beans and rice).
-If cooked separately it is called "arroz con frijoles" (rice with beans) or "arroz y frijoles" (rice and beans).
+A typical meal contains rice and black beans, either cooked together or separately.
+When cooked together, they are referred to as congrí or Moros or Moros y Cristianos (lit.
+'Moors and Christians') with Moros referring to the black beans, and Cristianos to the white rice.
+If cooked separately, they are simply called arroz con frijoles (rice with beans) or arroz y frijoles (rice and beans).